DBA Registration

 DBA Registration Legal Requirements

-Most states require any person or entity conducting business under a name other than their legal name to file a DBA registration, with penalties for non-compliance ranging from fines to inability to enforce contracts in court.
+Most states require any person or entity conducting business under a name other than their legal name to file a DBA registration per state business registration requirements, with penalties for non-compliance ranging from fines to inability to enforce contracts in court.

 Filing jurisdiction varies by state: some require filing with the county clerk where the business operates, others with the secretary of state, and some require both county and state filings.